 Here is a summary of some Home Depot verdicts and settlements around the country.
 Please keep in mind this is not a representative sampling or necessarily a good indication as to the value of your or your client's case, even if you have similar facts.

 - 2013: $624,472.45 Verdict in California.
-Plaintiff, a 27 year old correctional officer, is at a California Home Depo when a palm tree for sale fell and struck her left shoulder and upper back area.
-She files suit alleging that Defendant failed to properly maintain the area resulting in a dangerous condition.
+Plaintiff, a 27-year-old correctional officer, is at a California Home Depo when a palm tree for sale fell and struck her left shoulder and upper back area.
+She files suit alleging that Defendant failed to maintain properly the area resulting in a dangerous condition.
 After a year and a half of conservative therapy, surgery was recommended.
-Plaintiff elected to continue the conservative treatment and not undergo surgery therefore requiring future medical expenses.
-Defendant claimed that the tree merely glanced Plaintiff and she did not fall or lose her balance.
-They further argued Plaintiff’s claim that she was no longer able to work as a correctional officer.
+Plaintiff elected to continue the conservative treatment and not undergo surgery, therefore, requiring future medical expenses.
+Defendant claimed that the tree merely glanced Plaintiff, and she did not fall or lose her balance.
+They further argued the Plaintiff’s claim that she was no longer able to work as a correctional officer.
 Plaintiff asked for $1.1 million including compensation for future wage loss and loss of household services.
-The jury awarded $624,472 – broken down to include $100,000 in future medical costs and $100,000 in future lost earning capability.
+The jury awarded $624,472 – broken down to include $100,000 in future medical costs and $100,000 in future lost earning capacity.

 - 2012: $425,000 Settlement in Boston, Massachusetts.
 Plaintiff is a welder going down a ladder while on the job.
 While going down the ladder, one of the ladder's top rungs detached from the side rails.
 Plaintiff suffers head, back, and most notably, a rotator cuff shoulder injury that requires two surgeries.
 He sued the ladder's manufacturer, Tricam, and HD where the ladder was purchased.

-- 2011: $975,000 Verdmeeict in New Jersey.
+- 2011: $975,000 Verdict in New Jersey.
 A 44-year old man is in a Home Depot parking lot and is waiting near his vehicle for a propane tank delivery.
-A wind dislodges a stocked cart and it rolls down a hill, hitting the man.
+The wind dislodges a stocked cart, and it rolls down a hill, hitting the man.
 He has a back injury requiring a laminectomy and has a partial vertebral fracture, requiring a spinal fusion.
-He sues Home Depot and the owner of the cart, arguing that the owner of the car should have secured it safely and Home Depot should have been more cautious as to how and where the carts were parked.
+He sues Home Depot and the owner of the cart, arguing that the owner of the car should have secured it safely, and Home Depot should have been more cautious as to how and where the carts were parked.
 The jury found HD 80% responsible and the cart owner 20% responsible.

 - 2011: $159,125 Verdict in New Jersey.
-57 year old electrical contractor is walking near the entrance of a HD and falls after slipping on a patch of ice, suffering a torn quadricep requiring surgery.
-Defense claims the area was inspected two hours prior to plaintiff’s fall and that even if the ice did form, the store did not have sufficient notice of the condition, and not under a duty to correct it.
+A 57-year-old electrical contractor is walking near the entrance of an HD and falls after slipping on a patch of ice, suffering a torn quadricep requiring surgery.
+The defense claims the area was inspected two hours before plaintiff’s fall and that even if the ice did form, the store did not have sufficient notice of the condition, and not under a duty to correct it.

-Home Depot has been hit with a class action lawsuit in September, 2014 after a stunning data breach that has left credit card information for millions of customers.
+Home Depot has been hit with a class-action lawsuit after a stunning data breach that has left credit card information for millions of customers.

 The case, filed in federal court in Illinois, alleges that Home Depot failed to protect its customers’ private data.

 Our law firm is handling Home Depot physical injury cases.
-If you have been injured as the result of negligence of this company or by one of its products, call 800-553-8083 to speak to a lawyer or click here for a free Internet consultation.
+We handle only very serious injury and wrongful death cases.
+If you have been injured as the result of the negligence of this company or by one of its products, call 800-553-8083 to speak to a lawyer or get a free Internet consultation.